SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-quickest-way-to-get-your-windows-soe-up-and-running/rule.md

 ---
 Your developers should be using the latest version of Windows for security, speed, and the latest features.

 The next step is to get the Standard Operating Environment (SOE) installed.
 You have a few choices:

 * Manually - it can take over a day to install your favorite 20 or so apps
-* Windows Image - there is an overhead of maintaining the .WIM file as software changes - RECOMMENDED FOR LARGE COMPANIES 100+ NON TECHNICAL STAFF
+* Windows Image - there is an overhead of maintaining the .WIM file as software changes - RECOMMENDED FOR LARGE COMPANIES WITH COMPANY OWNED DEVICES
-* Use a package manager (eg. chocolatey/Winget) - RECOMMENDED FOR SMALLER COMPANIES &lt;100
+* Use a package manager (eg. chocolatey/Winget) - RECOMMENDED FOR SMALLER COMPANIES AND ANYONE RUNNING BYOD

 <!--endintro-->

-### Use a package manager ([Chocolatey](/do-you-use-a-package-manager))
+### Use a package manager ([Do you use a package manager?](https://www.ssw.com.au/rules/do-you-use-a-package-manager/))

-Assuming that Windows 10 is already installed, then get your SOE installed fast by following these steps:
+Assuming that Windows is already installed, then get your SOE installed fast by following these steps:

-1. Logon and configure Windows 10
+1. Logon and configure Windows
 2. Install Windows Updates
-3. Join laptop to the Domain (or run a Logon-Script.bat to get printers, Word templates, etc. Contact SysAdmin to join laptop to the domain)
+3. (Optional) Join the Domain
+4. Run a script to get printers, Word templates, etc.
-4. Install and run a Chocolatey script to get most of the software
+5. Install and run a Chocolatey script to get most of the software
-5. Install all rest of the standard Software that does not support Chocolatey \[SSW Only]
+6. Install any software not supported by Chocolatey
-6. In case you lose your laptop, it is a good idea to stick a business card to the bottom
+7. In case you lose your laptop, it is a good idea to stick a business card to the underneath
-7. For branding reasons, stick your company sticker to the laptop
+8. For branding, stick your company sticker to the laptop - or even better, a custom skin

 ![Figure: SSWLoginScript.bat](LoginScript.jpg)